cyberbotics/webots/docs/guide/samples-community-projects.md

 <https://github.com/cyberbotics/community-projects>

-If you want to add the whole community-projects repository to webots, you can follow these steps:
+If you want to add the whole Community Projects repository to Webots, you can follow these steps:

 1. Download or clone the repository to a folder of your choice.